Adoni5/mappy-rs/README.md

 aligner = mappy_rs.Aligner("resources/test/test.mmi")
 ```

 The current iteration of `mappy-rs` serves as a drop in for `mappy`, implementing all the same methods.
-However if this is the use case, you may well be better off using `mappy`, as the extra level of Rust betwene your python and C++ may well add slighly slower performance.
+However if this is the use case, you may well be better off using `mappy`, as the extra level of Rust between your python and C++ may well add slightly slower performance.

 ### Multithreading
 In order to use multi threading, one must first enable it.